maximebj/prettycode.plugin/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/a-nice-code-block` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/prettycode` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Go to a post and click on 'Add block'
-4. Search for 'A Nice Code block'
+4. Search for 'PrettyCode'

 == Frequently Asked Questions ==